Here's one way to make cooking pasta even easier with less cleanup to boot: my Pressure Cooker Pasta with Swiss Chard and Sundried Tomato Pesto.

 - 1 pound whole wheat elbow macaroni

-- 1 leaves bunch Swiss chard cut into thin shreds, about 6 large
+- 1 bunch Swiss chard (about 6 large leaves, cut into shreds)

-- 7 cloves of garlic 4 sliced thin and 3 minced
+- 7 cloves garlic (4 sliced thin and 3 minced)

 - 8 sundried tomatoes

-- 1/4 cup + 1 tsp extra virgin olive oil
+- 4 tbsp + 1 tsp extra virgin olive oil

 - Salt to taste

-- In a pressure cooker (I use this one) heat the 1 tsp olive oil.
+- In a pressure cooker heat 1 teaspoon olive oil.

 - Add the sliced garlic cloves and saute until they start to turn light golden.